 A general site visit is completed before the engineering visit.
 And before a contract is signed, a company representative should visit the home to assess the roof type and angle.
 Some home styles aren’t a good fit for solar panels, and this should be disclosed to the homeowner before signing a contract.

 We won’t sugarcoat it.
 Installing a solar panel system requires paperwork.

 Unfortunately, you’ll be responsible for knowing local and state regulations and applying for the proper permits (you can find a checklist here).

 You’ll equally need to know state and local regulations when you apply for the building permit.
 For example, certain states require roofs to have at least 3 feet of space around the panels, while others don’t.

 You have the responsibility of using the best equipment for the installation.

-The equipment should be selected before the contract is signed, whereas supplies need to be ordered after the proper paperwork filed and permits obtained.
+The equipment should be selected before the contract is signed, whereas supplies must be ordered after the proper paperwork is filed and permits obtained.

 The main components to choose from are solar panels and inverters.
 Work with the homeowners to select a particular brand that is durable, efficient, affordable, and aesthetically compatible with the home’s style.